ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-mutable-props-interface.md

   </a>
 </div>

-This rule disallow making public properties of constructs or stack `props` (interfaces) mutable.
+This rule disallow making public properties of constructs or stack `Props` (interfaces) mutable.

 It is not a good to specify mutable public properties in props, as this can lead to unintended side effects.